By Dave Gahary

 The spotlight was shone on child sex abuse in the Brooklyn community after the horrific murder and mutilation of eight-year-old Leiby Kletzky, who was kidnapped by another member of the Jewish community as he walked home from summer camp.
 The senseless slaughter served as a wake-up call to many in the community who began questioning the instruction and advice of their rabbis, who maintain an extreme, and some would consider bizarre, hold over their congregations based on religious law and traditions stretching back perhaps thousands of years.
 The word rabbi derives from a Hebrew word meaning “master,” and it is these rabbis that are responsible for teaching their followers the Torah, or first five books of the Old Testament.

-In order to dig deeper into this disturbing matter, AFP conducted a 60-minute interview on Dec.
-1 with writer and attorney Michael Lesher, an Orthodox Jew from that community.
+In order to dig deeper into this disturbing matter, AMERICAN FREE PRESS conducted a 60-minute interview on December 1 with writer and attorney Michael Lesher, an Orthodox Jew from that community.
 Lesher works as an advocate for Orthodox sexual-abuse survivors and their families.
 He has been pursuing perhaps that community’s most notorious child sex offender, the self-proclaimed rabbi Avrohom Mondrowitz.

 Suspected of sexually molesting hundreds of boys, Mondrowitz fled to Israel with his family in 1985, a few steps ahead of detectives after they received an anonymous tip.

-Despite several U.S. extradition attempts, Mondrowitz remains free to this day.
+Despite several United States extradition attempts, Mondrowitz remains free to this day.
 Extradition has been complicated by the fact that Israel’s definition of “rape” does not include sodomy.
 Therefore Mondrowitz has not broken any Israeli law and cannot be extradited.